allentiak/magicum/README.md

 This program is inspired by other Magic: The Gathering _libre_ implementations for the JVM platform.
 More specifically, by (in discovery order) [Magarena](https://github.com/magarena/magarena/), [XMage](https://github.com/magefree/mage), [Matag](https://github.com/antonioalonzi/matag), and [Forge](https://git.cardforge.org/core-developers/forge).

 The domain specs are based on Robert Stuttaford's and Adam Frey's work, with their express permission to use their code as I see fit.
 For more details, see [doc/ABOUT_THE_SPECS.md](doc/ABOUT_THE_SPECS.md)

+As a reference, you will find a copy of the latest Magic Comprehensive Rules document on which the specs are based in the folder [/resources/third-party](/resources/third-party).

 All trademarks and/or registered trademarks mentioned in this program and/or its documentation are the property of their own owners.
 We are not affiliated in any way with the copyright owners of